mui/mui-x/docs/data/data-grid/filtering/filtering.md

 ### Custom filtering logic

-The logic quick filter logic can be switched to filter rows that contain _at least_ one value instead for each of them.
+The logic used for quick filter can be switched to filter rows that contain _at least_ one of the value specified instead of testing if it contains all of them.
-To do so, set `quickFilterLogicOperator` equals to `GridLinkOperator.Or` as follow:
+To do so, set `quickFilterLogicOperator` to `GridLinkOperator.Or` as follow:

 ```js
 initialState={{